-An open dialogue with key stakeholders is crucial if we are to respond to global trends and market expectations.
+Open dialogue with our key stakeholders is crucial if we are

 We consider anyone interested in our company as a stakeholder.
 Our key stakeholder groups include: